vaughanknight/vaughan/README.md

 # What Is This?
 Intended for people in my team, this document is to help you understand how I work.
 It is designed so that I can be more predictable *for you*, be more accountable *to you*, and you get the most value out of me as your manager.

 This document **is not** a replacement for direct interactions between us, or a FAQ for any future questions.
+If you have questions, you are always welcome to reach out.

 # My Management Style
 ## My Role